kailas711/ZoneGuard/README.md

 # ZoneGuard
 ### 🚀 AI Surveillance Web App

-Crafted during Protosem@Forge using Django and JavaScript.
+Crafted during Protosem@Forge using Django, Python and JavaScript.

 Seamlessly integrates into larger projects.

 ### Quick Start
 To get this project up and running locally on your computer follow the following steps.